Our Gay Couple Pilgrimage Kumano Kodo Part 1 | Japan

 We decided for the Nakahechi Route, “The Imperial Route to Kumano”, that was most matching to our conditions and time frames.. well at least we thought it will.
 Already since the 10th century AD the tradition of making a pilgrimage started by the Japanese Imperial ancestors.
 The Nakahechi Route starts in Kii-Tanabe heading East via Takijiri-Oji, Takahara, Hongu, Yunomine Onsen to Nachi with an altitude difference of up to 800 meters.
 A challenge, undoubtedly but a nature trip we were very much looking forward to it.

+Luggage-Sevice!
 Are you seriously thinking of doing a Pilgrimage Kumano Kodo in Japan?
 Then please do not despair when thinking of your luggage you might have to carry the whole hike up and downhill.
 Japan has a super handy system to solve your luggage problems already before you will have them: a luggage-delivery-service all over the country.
-Almost all accommodations offer this service, where you simply can ask and proceed your luggage at the hotel reception for a payable amount of your holiday money.
+Almost all accommodations offer this service, where you simply can ask and proceed with your luggage at the hotel reception for a payable amount of your holiday money.
 The only thing you need to know is the destination address.
 That’s it.

 Our Tip: You simply have to check your luggage at your last accommodation before the hike and tell them, when and where you wanna have it delivered to.
 Depending on how much weight and delivery distance, you have to pay between 15 – 25€ per piece (that is at least what we had to pay).
-Our proposal: if you need to have it in between your hike, just half the tour and send it again after the first half for instance.
+Our suggestion: if you need to have it in between your hike, just half the tour and send it again after the first half for instance.

 A night before the Pilgrimage in Kii-Tanabe